 Identify logged-in users

-Knoku.identify() associates the chat session with a known user.
-By default, sessions are anonymous; only an opaque web_id cookie correlates a returning visitor.
+By default, widget sessions are anonymous and use an opaque web_id cookie to recognize a returning browser.

 id: 'user_123',